alanbaumgartner/instagram_checker/README.md

 ## Synopsis

-This program checks instagram usernames without the official API filtering out banned usernames.
+This program checks Instagram usernames without the official API filtering out banned usernames.
+It requires you to be logged into an Instagram account because without logging in there is no differentiation in user profiles.

 ## Usage